sahan/IckleBot/README.md

 ##About

-**IckleBot** facilitates quick Android development by generating boilerplate code in `Activity` instances and offers an alternative simplified threading model.
+**IckleBot** facilitates quick Android development by generating boilerplate code in `Activity` instances and offers alternative simplified threading and event models.
 It encourages loose-coupling and maintainability by providing a runtime [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) framework.